 In a world of exotics, yellow has a place of its own.
 To me nothing screams “I’m here” like a bright yellow exotic sports car.
 If I were ever in a position to buy an exotic, it would without a doubt, have to be yellow.

 Why yellow you ask?
 I love yellow because it’s different, it’s loud, it’s a change in the opposite direction from red, and if your lucky enough to get invited to a prestigious car show, there’s often a class for yellow car entries.
 To me there’s nothing cooler than observing an entire line of yellow Ferraris, Porches or Lamborghini’s on display.
-Most of these cars tend to wear it well. » Continue reading more of this post…
+Most of these cars tend to wear it well.
+Continue reading In A World Of Exotics Yellow Has A Place Of Its Own.

 Back in 1992, Jeff Dutton of Australia was building a fantastically hotrodded Porsche 356 ……errr ……914?
 Whatever it was, it turned out to be one of the cooler looking Porsches that I have laid my eyes upon.
 From what I understand, Jeff’s family was in the coach building business since the early 1900’s, and this is where Jeff honed his skills that were needed to build the “Silver Bullett”.

 People do strange things.
 If you are confused by the images above, you are in good company.
 I am one of those people that hates to see a classic car in good original condition ruined with questionable taste & potentially unsafe customization.
 On the other hand, I am all for doing whatever you want with a car that has been left for dead.
 I’m not sure what the story is with this car, but seeing it in it’s current state leads to my brain hurting.
 It isn’t that I don’t approve of low vehicles, because I certainly do.
-In fact, I prefer my vehicles that way. » Continue reading more of this post…
+In fact, I prefer my vehicles that way.
+Continue reading Seen on eBay: Not Too Sure About This Porsche.